Fliplet/fliplet-cli/docs/Publishing.md

-# Publishing
+# Publishing components, themes and menus

+**Please note: by default, the CLI is using the production environment.
+You can change it using the `env` command, like `fliplet env staging` (dev, staging, production).**

-Publishing components on the Fliplet platform is done via the CLI command `publish` as follows:
+Publishing your work on the Fliplet platform is done via the CLI command `publish` as follows:

 ```
 $ cd my-awesome-component